- Improved internals

-In arguably the biggest smartwatch surprise of the year, there's a new Moto 360 smartwatch in town.
-Running on Wear OS and costing a (frankly outrageous) $350, it features a familiar design upgraded to the latest technology.
+In arguably one of the biggest smartwatch surprises of the year, there's a new Moto 360 smartwatch in town.
+Running on Wear OS and priced in at , it features a familiar design upgraded to the latest technology.

-This new Moto watch isn't exactly made by Motorola.
+This new Moto watch isn't exactly made by Motorola though.
 It's been built by a company called eBuyNow, a partner brand of Motorola that has licensed the Moto 360 brand to bring it back to life.

 Read this: Best Apple Watch alternatives